 Likewise, if you will not do this properly, you may find yourself paying gift Taxes on the loan.
 The good thing about documenting these loans is that you do not have to use a lawyer for it unless the loan is for a mortgage.
 You just need to write it on your own, this document is calls a “note”.

 Family Loans: The Note

 This note will also make it very clear to you, the borrower and the IRS that the money obtained from you is a loan and not as a gift.
-This is a clear way of establishing financial obligation to the borrower.
+So this is a clear way of establishing financial obligation to the borrower.

 Most of the time, people who are loaning money to their relatives would usually not ask for an interest.
 However, if you don’t provide an interest amount in the note, the IRS may force you to use their nominal rate.
 This is what you call imputed interest.
 The definition of a loan is that it should have interest rate and that interest is taxable by the IRS.
 Yes, Taxes are always involved.

 Within the note, the time period of the loan is required.
 Using a Demand Loan means that you can demand for the amount to be paid in full whenever you want.
 But you can just use this for formality with the IRS in terms of computing the imputed gift.
 Both you and your borrower can still arrange the payment schedule and options informally.

 Imputed gift Taxes will be determined on an annual basis on the demand loan.
 Within a year, the interest needed to be paid in a year will be given a total amount of $16,000 aside for those larger loans.
 With this management, you can maximize the amount of total free gifts and save on possible Taxes.
 Just imagine all the things that you can do if you use the “demand Loan” properly.
 If you are going to “gift” money to someone, there is no reason to pay Taxes on it too.
 Setting up the proper structure is important to limit your Taxes.
 There are various ways to limit your Taxes.
 You can use a demand loan and use your lifetime benefits of gift Taxes.